eclipse-archived/ceylon/compiler-js/README.md

 The ceylon-spec project must be located at `../ceylon-spec`.

-Compile and publish the typechecker by typing:
+First, compile and publish the typechecker by typing:

     ant publish

-From the `ceylon-spec/` directory.
+in the `ceylon-spec/` directory.

+Now, to compile the tests, type:

+    ant srctest

+The generated code may be found in the `build/test/node_modules` directory.

-To run the tests, in the root directory type:
+To run the tests, you first need to install `node.js`, Then, in the root directory, type:

     ant